try now

 The Child Is Denied Government Benefits

 Do not take it lightly if you’ve experienced any of the above.
-It can signify that your child has stolen their information, and you must act now before the thieves continue to steal their information.
+It can signify that your child has their information stolen, and you must act now before the thieves continue to steal their information.

 1. Contact Any Major Credit Bureaus

 This step can confirm if your child has a line of credit.
+To find out if your child has one, you’ll need to get in touch with each of the three national credit bureaus—Experian, TransUnion, and Equifax—individually and follow their procedures.
 Ask for a copy, then request the bureau delete it, freeze it, and issue a fraud alert.
 You will need a copy of the Uniform Minor’s Status Declaration to prove your child is under 18.

 2. File Fraud and Identity Theft Reports with the FTC